ThunderStrikeXX/THROHPP/README.md

-Below is a **clean, professional, publication-ready README** for your solver, assuming the final chosen name is **THRO-CXX**.
-It is structured exactly as expected for a research-grade numerical code repository.

----

-# THRO-CXX
+# THROHPP

 **A Monolithic 1-D Sodium Heat-Pipe Solver in C++**

-THRO-CXX is a fully coupled, monolithic, one-dimensional solver for transient sodium heat-pipe simulations.
+THROHPP is a fully coupled, monolithic, one-dimensional solver for transient sodium heat-pipe simulations.
 It is inspired by the THROHPUT architecture but rewritten completely in modern C++.
 The code resolves vapor, liquid wick, and solid wall regions simultaneously through a unified block-tridiagonal formulation and detailed phase-change closures.